orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### delayFunctionLazyExecute
+#### delayFunctionLazyExecute

 Type: `boolean`.

-Gives you the possibility to have functions that are passed to `delay` to be
-executed at runtime rather than when the mocks are generated.
+When set to `true`, the function passed to `delay` will be executed at runtime rather than when the mocks are generated.

-##### generateEachHttpStatus
+#### generateEachHttpStatus

 Type: `Boolean`.

-Gives you the possibility to generate mocks for all the HTTP statuses in the `responses` fields in your OpenAPI specification.
+When set to `true`, Orval will generate mocks for all the HTTP statuses in the `responses` fields of the provided OpenAPI specification.

-##### arrayMin
+#### arrayMin

 Type: `Number`.

-Set the default minimum length of generated arrays for properties that specify multiple items.
+Sets the default minimum length of generated arrays for properties that specify multiple items.
 Used if `minItems` is not defined for the property.
 (Default is `1`)

 ```js
 module.exports = {